 I can’t tell you how incredibly magical it is to take a glittering candle-lit walk through thousands of impeccably carved pumpkins, all built together to form larger than life works of art.

 The Jack O’Lantern Spectacular in Iroquois Park is hands down the most incredible and unique Halloween event in Louisville – do NOT miss it!
-Local Tip: Arrive a little before dark to beat the lines.

 - Jack O’Lantern Spectacular | Address: Iroquois Park, 1080 Amphitheater Rd, Louisville KY | Oct 12 – Nov 5

-11. Pick Pumpkins and Apples at Huber’s Orchard & Winery
+11. Pick Pumpkins and Apples

-12. Wander Through the Graves at Cave Hill Cemetery
+12. Wander Through Cave Hill Cemetery

 The enormous historic Cave Hill Cemetery, filled with ancient graves and haunting mausoleums, could take weeks to explore.